go-to-k/image-scanner-with-trivy/README.md

 # image-scanner-with-trivy

-TODO: V2 migration and changes between V1 and V2.

 ## What is

 This is an AWS CDK Construct that allows you to **scan container images with Trivy in CDK deployment layer**.